core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The new parameter Group Encryption Algorithm identifies the algorithm to use for encryption and decryption, when messages are protected in group mode (see {{mess-processing}}).
 This algorithm MAY provide integrity protection.
 If this parameter is not set, the group mode is not used in the group.

-The following non-authenticated algorithms can be used as Group Encryption Algorithm: A128CBC, A192CBC, and A256CBC {{RFC9459}}.
-The non-authenticated algorithm ChaCha20 {{ChaCha}} is also suitable to consider, although using it will first require its registration in the "COSE Algorithms" Registry.

-The following non-authenticated algorithms MUST NOT be used as Group Encryption Algorithm: A128CTR, A192CTR, and A256CTR {{RFC9459}}.
+A non-authenticated algorithm MUST NOT be used as Group Encryption Algorithm if it is not possible to ensure uniqueness of the (key, nonce) pairs.
+This is the case, for instance, for A128CTR, A192CTR, and A256CTR {{RFC9459}}.
+Instead, examples of non-authenticated algorithms that can be used as Group Encryption Algorithm are A128CBC, A192CBC, and A256CBC {{RFC9459}}.

 ### Signature Algorithm ## {#ssec-common-context-cs-alg}